rodneyfv/Image_TimeSeries_MDDM/Functions/README.txt

 evaluates the estimated density function on the points on vpts.
 The length of the window used is fixed on wind.

-File: Forest_01.m
-Description:
-In this code we perform the following analyses:
-1 - We compute the wavelet decomposition of the images, then we estimate the density of the coefficients for each subband using binning, get this estimated density evaluated on some points and the take the 1D wavelet transform of these points.
-For each subband, the time series of these points are used with the method in Fonseca and Pinheiro (2019) to estimate the dimension of the subspace gererating these densities.
-2 - We plot the time series densities of the subband's coefficients.
-3 - Use the estimated dimension of the subspace generating the densities to obtain estimates of these densities with the estimated dimension, and then compute the MDDMs
-4 - test using the function wavedec2 instead of the swt2 to
-perform the 2D wavelet decomposition of the images.
-Also, in this part the functions used are adapted to consider different values of J.
-5 - in the last part, the mean image is computed, subtracted of all images, and then the MDDMs are computed for these normalized images.

-File: Forest_02.m
-Description:
-In this code we perform the following analyses:
-1 - we use the function 'DecompForestImageTS_swt2.m' to compute
-the wavelet coefficients of the 1D-DWT of the densities estimated for subbands obtained from the 2D-DWT of the images using the swt2 function of Matlab.
-Then we estimate the dimension of the subspace generating these densities.
-2 - a video is made with the plot of the estimated density function corresponding to each subband of the 2D-DWT of the images and each time point.
-3 - MDDMs are tested to be plotted in gray scale
-4 - using the estimated dimension of the subspace generating the densities, estimates of these densities are obtained and used to compute the MDDMs.
-5 - the mean image is computed, subtractedof all images, and then the MDDMs are computed for these normalized images.

-File: Forest_03.m
-Description:
-In this code we perform the following analyses:
-1 - we plot the energy (sum of squared coefficients) on each level of a 2D-DWT of the mean image.
-We look for the level where we can observe a expressive growth begins.
-2 - we compute the mean image, then we take logs, and test the MDDMs in the cases when normalization (subtract the mean) is performed in the images before smoothing and the case when smoothing is performed before normalization.
-The number of MDDMs depends on J, and is related for each detail subband generated
-3 - we identify the image that differs the most from all the others and the two most different time points
-4 - we make a video with the image time series

-File: Forest_04.m
-Description:
-1 - Here we test the idea of estimating the dimension of the subspace generating the density time series of wavelet coefficients, then using the densities estimated with the eigenfunctions and the dimension chosen to obtain residuals, which are employed to obtain a bootstrap distribution of the Hellinger distance under H0.
-2 - Here we make the same analysis as before, but also using the approximation coefficients.

-File: Rondonia_DimTS_01.m
-Description:
-In this code we analyze the time series of density functions obtained for each sub-region of the 2D wavelet decomposition of the images of Rondonia.
-After getting these time series, we estimate their dimension using the technique proposed in the paper Fonseca and Pinheiro (2019).